 Play is the important work of children.
 Through play, children express and work through their feelings and concerns as well as learn to accommodate new ideas.

 Please feel free to ask questions while you are visiting and to call with any concerns or ideas that you have.
 Registration papers will be sent to you upon your request.

 One of the great strengths of our school is the level of parent involvement.
 In addition to the opportunities for classroom work experience, parents also have other areas of responsibility.
-Many parent educational opportunities are available through the school and parents are expected to attend some of these.
+Parent educational opportunities are available through the school.
 These programs are an excellent way to receive support for your parenting and training for your classroom work days.
-All parent programs are approved for the Cabinet for Health & Family Services training hours.
 There are also regularly scheduled clean-up days and a monthly task list that help in the maintenance of facilities.

 All participating adults are screened for records of crimes against children.